KseniiaRyuma/TFC4BonAWS/docs/slides/aws/terraform-cloud/index.md

 # Terraform Cloud
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+Terraform Cloud is an application that provides the following features:

 ???
 **Let's go through a quick bullet list of Terraform Cloud features and why they matter.**